Giving & Stewardship

 It is advisable and more secure to transfer securities electronically.
 If your stock is being held by a broker, we will provide you and your broker with the account information you need to initiate the transfer to the Kirk.

-If it is not possible to transfer stock electronically, contact her for the appropriate forms that you will need to complete.
+If it is not possible to transfer stock electronically, contact the Finance Manager for the appropriate forms that you will need to complete.

 Year-end deadlines to receive credit: